OCD Treatment

 Owl & Eagle Health and Wellness provides treatment for OCD in Colorado

-Obsessive Compulsive Disorder (OCD) is much more than being very organized or liking things to be neat and tidy.
-OCD is a serious psychiatric disorder that causes people to have repetitive, intrusive thoughts, fears, and urges that cause anxiety and distress.
-People with OCD may compulsively engage in certain behaviors to alleviate the anxiety and distress caused by their obsessive thoughts.
-OCD causes significant impairment in the ability to function in school, at work, or in relationships.
-Severe OCD can be so debilitating that people sometimes have difficulty even leaving their home.
+Obsessive Compulsive Disorder (OCD) is more than being very organized or liking things to be tidy.
+OCD is a serious psychiatric disorder that causes people to have repetitive, intrusive thoughts, and to engage in compulsive behaviors.
+OCD can cause significant problems in school, at work, and in relationships, and can cause feelings of helplessness and hopelessness.
+We can help.

-At Owl & Eagle Health and Wellness, our team of board-certified psychiatric nurse practitioners and psychotherapists bring expertise and compassion to treatment of OCD.
-They design an individualized holistic treatment plan combining the most up-to-date psychiatric interventions with specialized psychotherapy and evidence based integrative care.
-This approach to treatment can be highly effective for OCD, including cases that don’t respond to standard treatment.
-Our holistic and integrative care for OCD can effectively manage your symptoms, while helping you improve your overall health and well-being.
+At Owl & Eagle Health and Wellness, our team of board-certified psychiatric nurse practitioners and psychotherapists have the knowledge, experience, and understanding required for accurate diagnosis and effective treatment of OCD.
+They design an individualized holistic treatment plan for OCD, combining medication, deep TMS, Ketamine Treatment, specialized psychotherapy, and evidence based integrative care including nutritional interventions, stress management, sleep hygiene, exercise, vitamins, supplements, yoga, and meditation.
+This approach to treatment can be highly effective for OCD, including cases that don’t respond to standard treatment, and can improve your OCD symptoms while helping to optimize your overall health and well-being.

 More